What determines “progress” in terms of employment?

 The gloomy mood at the office is often due to a number of reasons — the working atmosphere is barely one of it.

-The winter season has a major impact on our end since the cold weather doesn’t spark joy to many of our colleagues, sunsets at 5 pm are outright depressing, commute times are longer, flues are common…
+The winter season has a major impact on our end since the cold weather doesn’t spark joy to many of our colleagues, sunsets at 5 pm are outright depressing, commute times are longer, flu is common…

 So an outcast may be forcing you to work on the wrong problem.